mify-io/mify/docs/docs/index.md

 ## Why Mify

 Starting a new project is a repetitive and unnecessarily complicated task.
-Every time you need to choose a language, find a framework, set up storage, configuration, logging, metrics, and many more things, duct tape it all together until it works.
-And after all that you need to write infrastructure code and configs to set up deployment.
+Every time you'll need to choose a language, find a framework, set up storage, configuration, logging, metrics, and many more things, duct tape it all together until it works.
+And it doesn't stop there, after all of that you'll need to write infrastructure code and configs to set up deployment.

 But it doesn't have to be that way - Mify is designed to remove this repetitive work from a developer and generate everything required to just start writing